stjudecloud/workflows/CONTRIBUTING.md

 ### What IDE should I use?

-Most of this team uses VScode with the `sprocket` extension but that preference is not hardcoded anywhere.
+Most of this team uses VSCode with the `sprocket` extension but that preference is not hardcoded anywhere.
 Feel free to use any IDE you want!

 ### What's a good first issue?